perseas/Pyrseas/docs/schema.rst

 ------

 :class:`Schema` is derived from :class:`~pyrseas.dbobject.DbObject`
-and represents a database schema, i.e., a collection of tables and other objects.
-The 'public' schema is special as in most contexts an unqualified object is assumed to be part of it, e.g., table "t" is usually shorthand for table "public.t."
+and represents a database schema or Postgres namespace, i.e., a collection of tables and other objects.
+The 'public' schema is currently treated specially as in most contexts an unqualified object is assumed to be part of it, e.g., table "t" is usually shorthand for table "public.t."
+The 'pyrseas' schema, if present, is excluded as it is only intended for use by :program:`dbaugment` or other Pyrseas internal purposes.

-For now, the schema :attr:`name` is the only attribute and is of course the identifying attribute in the :class:`Schema` :attr:`keylist`.

 .. autoclass:: Schema

-.. automethod:: Schema.from_map

 .. automethod:: Schema.extern_dir